 Downtown Waterline Replacement

-Currently the Town of Murphy is replacing approximately 2,800 linear feet of 100+ year old waterlines in the downtown.
-Ledford and Parker, Inc. is the contractor performing the work, with a low bid of $1,132,466.
-The Town is performing the work this year in order to get ahead of the North Carolina Department of Transportation’s milling and resurfacing work – scheduled for downtown in the spring of 2024.
+The Town of Murphy recently replaced approximately 2,800 linear feet of 100+ year old waterlines in the downtown area.
+Ledford and Parker, Inc. was the contractor that performed the work, with a low bid of $1,132,466.
+The Town completed the work this year in order to get ahead of the North Carolina Department of Transportation’s milling and resurfacing work – scheduled for downtown in the summer/fall of 2024, and to enhance water quality for residents and businesses.

 Milling and Repaving by NCDOT

-Starting in Spring 2024 the North Carolina Department of Transportation will be milling and repaving multiple roads within Downtown Murphy.
+Starting in Summer of 2024 the North Carolina Department of Transportation will be milling and repaving multiple roads within Downtown Murphy.

 In addition, NCDOT agreed to do the following after repaving: